 - 1. Mobile food carts may only sell food items. - 2.
 Mobile food carts may not sell cannabis, in any form. - 3.
 Mobile food carts shall have a valid Oregon City or Metro business license. - 4.
-Mobile food carts may not be located within the right-of-way, except for special event with approval from the city engineer.

-DC.
-Design Standards.

-- 1. Mobile food carts in a single location on private property for less than 5 hours in a 24-hour period shall: - i.
-Park within an approved parking stall - ii.
-Maintain the minimum number of parking stalls and drive aisle width onsite - 2.
-Mobile food carts on private property which do not comply with Section 17.54.115.D.1 are subject to compliance with site plan and design review standards in Section 17.62.050.A.1-12,
+Mobile food carts may not be located within the right-of-way, except as approved by the City Engineer. - DC.
+Design Standards. - Transitory Mobile Food Carts.
+Three or fewer mobile food carts operating on a property for less than 5 hours in a 24-hour period shall comply with all of the following: Park within an approved parking stall - i.
+Maintain the minimum number of parking stalls and minimum drive aisle widths onsite; - ii.
+Not result in the reduction of landscaping less than the minimum site and parking lot requirements;